-Most children with knock knees or bow legs do not require treatment and these self-correct with time.
-Exercises, splints or shoe inserts have been proven not to help with the natural development and outcome of bow legs and knock knees in young children.
+Knock knees or bow legs do not need treatment and these self-correct with time.
+Exercises, splints, or shoe inserts have been proven not to help with the natural development and outcome of bow legs and knock knees in young children.